Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

-\begin{quote}\textit { ``Then of course, there are some sensitive data, also, nationally sensitive or atomized information, which is secret and thus handled in a different way.
+\begin{quote} \textbf{Security and sensitivity of information}: \textit { ``Then of course, there are some sensitive data, also, nationally sensitive or atomized information, which is secret and thus handled in a different way.
 There, of course, the information is much more restricted.'' } \end{quote}

-Related to the sensitivity of information, there are legal and regulatory demands, like compliance rules, that need to be obeyed in everything – including knowledge management.
+Related to the sensitivity of information, there are \textit{legal and regulatory demands}, like compliance rules, that need to be obeyed in everything – including knowledge management.
 For example, some product information cannot be shared across country borders, or certain customers want to limit access to a minimum when it comes to solution integration or implementation to their current systems.
 Also, sharing confidential information about competitors or their products and services, even if attained by accident from competitors, can be seen as corporate espionage and thus break compliance rules.
 Breaking these rules or legal regulations can cause heavy punishments for the organization.
 These cause hindering factors to knowledge sharing and management and might motivate individuals to keep information to themselves rather than sharing it, because they are not sure if it can be shared or not.